Kinsey SpearsResearch Assistant and Social Media Manager Working with Feinstein Since: 2018

 Kinsey completed her master’s at The Fletcher School, where her thesis explored the ways that children were impacted by security sector reform policies in Afghanistan.
 Prior to pursuing her degrees at Fletcher, Kinsey worked as the director of scheduling for a United States senator, served as a Peace Corps Volunteer in northern Cambodia, and worked with refugee communities in the Atlanta area.
 Kinsey holds a bachelor of arts from the University of Georgia in community development and Arabic.

-Kinsey resides in Washington DC where she is completing her dissertation work, looking at the different ways the United States Army is implementing the United States’ Strategy on Women, Peace, and Security (WPS) to identify roadblocks and entry points for success.
+Kinsey resides in Washington DC where she is completing her dissertation work, looking at the different ways the United States Military is implementing the United States’ Strategy on Women, Peace, and Security (WPS) to identify roadblocks and entry points for success.

 Kinsey Spears, Bridget Conley, and Dyan Mazurana published an Occasional Paper on gender, famine, and mortality with the World Peace Foundation in December 2021.
 During times of famine, sex, gender,…Read More